 What to Drink in Japan

-When you come to the land of the rising sun you may be wonder what to drink.
+When you come to the land of the rising sun, you may be wondering what to drink.
 I’m sure you have heard of sake, but what other types of Japanese alcohol are there?
 What do local Japanese people drink?
-Below is a small list some of the types of alcohol Japan is known for.
+Below is a small list of some types of alcohol Japan is known for.
 While not an exhaustive list, this is a good place to start.

 Japanese Beer

 Beer is the most popular drink in Japan and has brewed here since the beginning of the 19th century.
-There are four main beer producers in Japan – Asahi, Kirin, Sapporo and Suntory.
+Japan has four main beer producers: Asahi, Kirin, Sapporo, and Suntory.
 Most beer drinkers in Japan prefer light lagers, but the craft beer scene is on the rise and offers a wide variety of beers to suit everyone’s taste.
-We may be a little biased, but we are big fans of the Hakuba Brewery.
-Take a look at our article where we took a tour of the Hakuba Brewery.
+We may be slightly biased, but we are big fans of the Hakuba Brewery.

 Sake (Nihonshu)